imason5/Invaders-Possibly-From-Space-/README.md

 - The invaders move horizontally and vertically, approaching the cannon.
 - The invaders can shoot projectiles at the player.
 - The player can shoot projectiles at the invaders.
-- The invaders die to one shot, if player is hit they lose a life.
-3 lives.
+- The invaders die to one shot, if player is hit they die.
 - If the invaders reach the bottom of the screen the player loses.
 - When all invaders are destroyed a congratulations screen.
 The game board is reset.

 ## Backlog

+- Player lives
 - Bunkers
 - Scoring
 - Harder levels with faster invaders/more ships/fewer bunkers.